CS3219-AY2324S1/ay2324s1-course-assessment-g51/services/profile-service/README.md

 }
 ```

-The data object will contain an array of user object with attribute shown below. eg. [user1, user2, user3...]
+The data object will contain an array of user object that isAdmin is true with attribute shown below. eg. [user1, user2, user3...]

 In user object we have the following